lora-aprs/LoRa_APRS_iGate/README.md

 * [T-Beam V1.0](https://www.amazon.de/dp/B07RT9FKPL)

 This boards cost around 20 Euros, they are very cheap and perfect for an LoRa iGate.
-Keep in minde: you need a 433MHz version!
+Keep in mind: you need a 433MHz version!

 ## Compiling and configuration